ambrose-kutti/An-SQL-Agent-with-Ollama/README.md

 *   Python 3.8+
 *   [Ollama](https://ollama.com/) installed and running on your local machine.
 *   The `mistral` model available in Ollama.
-You can pull it by running: (or you can prefer your owm model and pull)
+You can pull it by running: (or you can prefer your own model and pull)
     ```sh
     ollama run mistral (or your own LLM model)
     ```